zwinslett/strava-shoe-explore/README.md

 }
 ```
 ### Various notes and "gotchas"
+- I want to caveat that this data is not necessarily revelatory.
+First, it's often self-evident.
+It's a self-fulfilling prophecy the shoe you bought for interval training is the shoe with the highest average speed for example.
+Second, there are a lot of qualitative data points such as "how were you feeling that day?" or "do you only use this shoe for a certain type of work out?".
+Where this data might be useful is in making comparisons between shoes with similar usage profiles and looking for slight performance differences over time.
+However, it's most likely only useful in serving as a confirmation of your training regimen and gear selection and identifying outlier performances/usage.
+My main goal was to spread awareness of the Strava API and potential uses for it.
 - The box plots can be read as followed:
   - Dotted Lines: Mean
   - Solid Line: Median (Q2 quartile)